nikkNizz/Drawish/README.md

 ### PRECOMPILED PACKAGES:
-The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.8) page of this project.
+The compiled program for Linux and Windows can be downloaded from the [releases](https://github.com/nikkNizz/Drawish/releases/tag/v0.9) page of this project.
-For **Windows**, download Drawish_version_Win.zip.
+For **Windows**, download Drawish_version.zip.
 Extract the folder, and run the .exe file.
 Create a link to the executable for faster use.

 For **Debian/Linux** download and run the portable Appimage.